Flag of China

-The national flag of the People's Republic of China, also known as the Five-star Red Flag is a Chinese red field with five golden stars charged at the canton.
+The national flag of the People's Republic of China, also known as the Five-star Red Flag, is a Chinese red field with five golden stars charged at the canton.
 The design features one large star, with four smaller stars in an arc set off towards the fly.

+The first national flag of China, called the Yellow Dragon Flag, was adopted by the Qing dynasty in 1862, featuring the Azure Dragon on a plain yellow field with the red flaming pearl in the upper left corner.
+On January 10, 1912, with the Xinhai Revolution and the establishment of the Republic of China, the Five-Colored Flag was adopted as the national flag by the Beiyang government, feauturing five colored stripes representing the five major ethnic groups in China.
+After the successful Northern Expedition, which saw the Kuomintang overthrowing the Beiyang government, which adopted a flag consisting of a red field with a blue canton bearing a white disk surrounded by twelve triangles as China's national flag.
-It has been the national flag of China since the foundation of the People's Republic of China on 1 October 1949.

-The red represents the Chinese Communist Revolution and the five stars and their relationships to each other represent the unity of the Chinese people under the leadership of the Chinese Communist Party (CCP).
+The Five-star Red Flag was adopted as the national flag of China since the foundation of the People's Republic of China on 1 October 1949.
+The flag was designed by Zeng Liansong.
+The red represents the Chinese Communist Revolution.
+The five stars and their relationships to each other represent the unity of four social classes of Chinese people, symbolized by four smaller stars, under the Chinese Communist Party (CCP), symbolized by the large star.
 The flag was first hoisted by the People's Liberation Army (PLA) on a pole overlooking Beijing's Tiananmen Square on 1 October 1949, at a ceremony proclaiming the establishment of the People's Republic of China.

 History

 Early flags

-The previous flag of China was the "Yellow Dragon Flag" used by the Qing dynasty — the last imperial dynasty in China's history — from 1865 until the overthrow of the monarchy during the Xinhai Revolution.
-The flag that was adopted in 1867 was triangular, but the dynasty adopted a rectangular version of the dragon flag in 1889.
+The first national flag of China was the "Yellow Dragon Flag" used by the Qing dynasty — the last imperial dynasty in Chinese history — from 1862 until the overthrow of the monarchy during the 1911 Revolution.
+The flag that was adopted in 1862 was triangular, but the dynasty adopted a rectangular version of the dragon flag in 1889.